awu626/STAT-4830-project/report.md

 Our group aims to optimize and fine-tune a GRPO model from Unsloth.
 Unsloth is a system that allows models to learn through GRPO (Group Relative Policy Optimization) with significantly less VRAM than before.
 This has made it possible turn standard models into reasoning models with custom rewards without using insane amounts of VRAM.
 We will be following Step 6 on Unsloth's website (https://unsloth.ai/blog/r1-reasoning) and optimizing a custom model to tackle standardized testing preparation.

 ## Why does this problem matter?
 A GRPO-based model is able to independently be able to provide not only the answer to a standardized test question but also reasoning behind it.
-Knowing this, a model highly proficient in this will significantly increase the productivity of people studying for these tests, as it will be able to provide tailored explanations to any issue students encounter.
+A highly proficient model could greatly improve study efficiency by offering tailored explanations for different problems.
+Similar reinforcement learning-based methods, like DeepSeek-R1 (DeepSeek-AI, 2025) and Math-Shepherd (Wang et al., 2024), have shown success in enhancing reasoning skills in language models.

 ## How will you measure success?
 We will measure success both numerically (by giving a practice test/practice bank) and recording scores and also qualitatively by analyzing the reasoning output and seeing if it makes sense.

 ## What are your constraints?
 The main constraints involve compute limitations, as training a GRPO (Gradient-based Policy Optimization) model on standardized test reasoning tasks requires substantial resources.
 Memory constraints may arise when fine-tuning large models, especially with long-context reasoning tasks.
 Additionally, data constraints include the availability of high-quality standardized test datasets with detailed explanations, as reasoning-based models require strong grounding in logical and verbal reasoning.

 ## What data do you need?
 We will need question and answer banks from standardized tests.
 Our thought is that SAT/ACT preparation will be the easiest to find.

 ## What could go wrong?
 Several challenges could arise, including mode collapse, where the model overfits to certain types of reasoning patterns instead of learning general strategies.
-Sparse rewards in reinforcement learning can make optimization difficult, requiring careful reward shaping to avoid bad solutions.
+Sparse rewards in reinforcement learning can make optimization difficult, requiring careful reward shaping (Setlur et al., 2024) to avoid bad solutions.
 Lastly, scalability issues may arise if the GRPO model struggles with long-context reasoning in standardized test questions.

 # Technical Approach